withforesight000/templogd/README.md

 - `protobuf-compiler` (a.k.a. `protoc`) so `tempgrpcd` can build gRPC descriptors.
 - Redis 7.x for local development, or access to a compatible Redis deployment.
 - Nature Remo API token and the target device ID.
-- SSH access to the private dependency `tempgrpcd-protos` hosted at `ssh://gitea/ryuichiro/protobuf-rust.git`.

 ## Running Locally
 1. Start Redis (for example: `docker run --rm -p 6379:6379 redis:7`).